 Your insurance company will have to calculate the replacement cost by multiplying the square footage by current construction costs.
 Hence, it is possible to get more than what you paid for.
 That’s why it’s not a good idea to insure your home based on the market value.
 And you have to know how home insurance works.

 These home insurance myths debunked helps you be properly insured.
 You wouldn’t want to find out at the last minute that your insurance policy doesn’t cover you for certain perils.
+However, there are additional misconceptions specifically related to mobile or manufactured homes.
+To have clear and concise ideas on that read our insurance for mobile and manufactured homes guide.

 Understanding what your policy protects can help you have peace of mind.
 Get in touch with the property managers at Luxury Property Care to ensure that your insurance policy offers sufficient protection.
 Call (561) 944 – 2992 or request a property evaluation today.